myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 Another good practice is to limit directories that are writable or executable, particularly by service dedicated users (such as www-data for Apache).

-Finally, it is a really important to externalize logs in another machine.
+Finally, it is really important to externalize logs in another machine.

 ## 2. Kernel information gathering

-Some basic command to collect some clue to realize a Linux kernel exploitation
+Some basic command to collect some clues to realize a Linux kernel exploitation

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |